Norfolk 100km - June 2017

 On Saturday 10th June 2017 I ran my first ultra marathon.
-Those who know at least a recentish version of me know that I am a keen runner.
+Those who know at least a recentish version of me will be aware that I am a keen runner.
 Keen here probably equates to a mixture of insanely passionate, obsessed, class-A-level-addicted and so on.
 I have run several marathons over the last 12 months, each one nudging the finishing time marginally downwards.
 My first, on the South Downs in Sussex/Hampshire left me close to destroyed, but also elated beyond pretty much anything else I’d ever done.
 Subsequent marathons have seen me finish in faster times but nowhere have I come close to replicating the, frankly, life-changing journey and sense of achievement following that first one.

 So, early this year it was time to plan for something else that would push me beyond what I knew my body and mind could do.
 Staying local for logistical ease and to honour a promise to my other half (then in the final throes of a PhD and busy), I signed up for the Norfolk 100km race, run by Positive Steps.
 And then pretty much continued to run as I had been doing during the previous months, the only real adjustment being pushing the long run at the weekends a little further than I might normally.